 Theanine, also known as L-theanine, is one of the most important molecules for those interested in brain health, nootropic fuel, and overall longevity.
-L-theanine works in the brain because of the chemical similarity to glutamate, able to cross the blood-brain-barrier.
+L-theanine works in the brain because of the chemical similarity to glutamate, with its ability to cross the blood-brain-barrier.

 Can L-theanine Boost Immunity?

-It’s reported that L-theanine may help in maintain a balanced immune response.
+It’s reported that L-theanine may help in maintaining a balanced immune response.
 Specifically, L-theanine may help equalize key immune cells (Th1, Th2) in order to fight infection, without causing tissue damage.
 (3)